 These theatres co-funded 15 female playwrights to participate in the landmark Sphinx 30 programme; the programme was supported by Arts Council England.

 The scheme was co-designed by the company and leading theatre practitioner and academic Jennifer Tuckett.
-It drew inspiration from the Women Centre Stage Forum which was run in partnership with The Writers’ Guild of Great Britain, Equity, ERA 50:50, University Women in the Arts, Stage Directors UK, Black Womxn in Theatre, The Stage, the December Group and Trafalgar Studios) and aimed to provide advice from the industry, craft and business skills, and a chance to write a play with mentoring, with the aim to equip female playwrights with information, skills and dramaturgy on their work to support their careers.
+It drew inspiration from the Women Centre Stage Forum (which was run in partnership with The Writers’ Guild of Great Britain, Equity, ERA 50:50, University Women in the Arts, Stage Directors UK, Black Womxn in Theatre, The Stage, the December Group and Trafalgar Studios) and aimed to provide advice from the industry, craft and business skills, and a chance to write a play with mentoring, with the aim to equip female playwrights with information, skills and dramaturgy on their work to support their careers.